-What level of car insurance Pennsylvania liability coverage do you need?
+What level of car insurance in Pennsylvania liability coverage do you need?

-In buying car insurance Pennsylvania with liability coverage, you should take a closer look on the restrictions.
+In buying car Pennsylvania auto insurance with liability coverage, you should take a closer look on the restrictions.
 You should meet the minimum required limits in Pennsylvania, and you may need to buy a policy with higher limits to ensure you are well covered.

 As you browse for what type of car insurance to buy, talk to our insurance agents about your options.
 Get a free quote or call at (717) 243-4400 .
-Our representative will answer your questions about the liability coverage limits of your car insurance Pennsylvania.
+Our representative will answer your questions about the liability coverage limits of your auto insurance in Pennsylvania.